What does lawn care and dog urine have to do with spoiling your dog you ask? Good question - easy answer!

 Try some of these

-suggestions with your own dog urine and grass challenges.
-They worked for some and could well lead
+suggestions with your own grass challenges.
+They worked for many and could well lead

 you to greener pastures!